jacob-ebey/esbuild-federation-share-scope/README.md

 # esbuild-federation-share-scope

 Enables federation share scope for interop with Webpack 5 Module Federation containers.
+A full example can be found here: https://github.com/jacob-ebey/esbuild-federation-example.

 ## Usage